AKripper/COPS-CSOC/Project-1/README.md

 I explored the file structure for both and android game and a PC game.

-My final results are in the writeup for the game *Raft*
+My final results are in the writeup for the game *Raft*.